HootzMcToke/NoitaMultiTool/README.md

 #### [Download Current Version](https://github.com/HootzMcToke/NoitaSaveTool/releases)

+** Currenlty backs up more than it needs to, ill fix that at some point **

 ** I've now added menus for each page, aswell as the ability to backup 3 saves **

 ** Saves for the steam version of Noita are located in %USERPROFILE%\AppData\LocalLow\Nolla_Games_Noita